6 Interview Tips and Tricks for 2014

 All job seekers know that impressive qualifications on their resumes will help them stand out to a hiring manager.
 But a plain Word document listing your key accomplishments may no longer be enough to catch an employer's eye.

-“These days, the appearance of a resume is as important as the , especially for those applying for creative roles,” said Diane Domeyer, executive director of The Creative Group staffing firm.
+“These days, the appearance of a resume is as important as the content, especially for those applying for creative roles,” said Diane Domeyer, executive director of The Creative Group staffing firm.
 “Employers want to get a sense of not only a person's skills, but also his or her attention to detail and level of creativity.”
 [11 Résumé Myths Busted]

 Never be “unemployed”

 Conventional job-seeking wisdom says to avoid employment gaps on your resume.
 Candidates often forget that not currently having a full-time position doesn't mean they have to look unemployed on paper.
 Freelancing, volunteer work and one-time projects related to your field all count as valid work experience.
-Even unrelated part-time jobs can be great for filling in resume gaps.
+Even unrelated part-time retail jobs can be great for filling in resume gaps.

 “Unemployed job seekers should find something productive to do while job searching,” said Abby Kohut, president of career advice website AbsolutelyAbby.com.
 “For example, they can volunteer for a charity or nonprofit, or ask networking contacts to hire them for a small project.
 Some job seekers freelance, while others choose to work at their local supermarket or retail store.
-Aside from providing income, these jobs can generate networking opportunities, which can be helpful in searching for full-time work.”
+Aside from providing , these jobs can generate networking opportunities, which can be helpful in searching for full-time work.”

 Be honest